 - Employee business expenses, such as mileage, along with other miscellaneous deductions, must exceed 2% of your income to be deductible.

-- Casualty losses, such as damage to your home or your car from a storm, or the theft of an expensive item because of home burglary, are eligible for deduction only if the portion that homeowners’ insurance doesn’t cover is more than 10% of your AGI and an additional $100 for each individual loss have been subtracted from the amount of all losses not reimbursed by your insurance company.
+- Casualty losses (such as damage to your home or your car from a storm) or the theft of an expensive item are eligible for deduction, but only after 10% of your AGI and an additional $100 for each individual loss have been subtracted from the amount of all losses not reimbursed by your insurance company.